Sanofi-Public/PMCB-scGFT/README.md

-`RunScGFT` requires, at a minimum, a Seurat object (`object`), the number of desired cells to be synthesized (`nsynth`), and a metadata variable indicating groups of cells (`groups`).
-Assign barcode(s) to `cells` for cell-specific synthesis.
-If a `list` of barcodes is provided, `nsynth` cells will be synthesized for each barcode.
-If a `vector` of barcodes is provided, `nsynth` cells will be synthesized for the specified group of barcodes.
+`RunScGFT` requires, at a minimum, a Seurat object (`object`), the number of desired cells to be synthesized (`nsynth`), and a metadata variable indicating groups of cells (`groups`), or `cells` for cell-specific synthesis. `cells` specifies the list of barcode(s) of the cell(s) to be used for cell-based synthesis.

-Specifies the barcode(s) of the cell(s) to be used for cell-based synthesis. for elemnts of the list with one cell barcode, `nsynth` cells will be synthesized.
+For elemnts of the list with one cell barcode, `nsynth` cells will be synthesized.
 If a `vector` of barcodes is provided, `nsynth` cells will be synthesized for the specified group of barcodes.

 ```r
 # to evaluate synthsized cells